Vietnam & Cambodia with Andrew Zimmerman

 October 4 - 11, 2020

-8 days, 7 nights, the best of Ho Chi Minh City, Mekong Delta, Angkor Wat, Phnom Penh
+Best of Ho Chi Minh City, Mekong Delta, Angkor Wat, Phnom Penh

 Chanting monks offer you a blessing as morning mist rises over the jungle.
 Then you’re stepping over twisting roots, scaling down the ancient, crumbling walls of the world’s greatest temples.
 This Cambodia dawn is a breathless discovery of ancient cultures—and of yourself.
 It follows the thrill of sampling Ho Chi Minh City’s best street food, rushing down alleys on the back of a scooter and visiting with families of the Mekong reached by rowboat on narrow backwaters.
 This is much more than the Vietnam or Cambodia you grew up hearing about.
 This is the true Vietnam and Cambodia.